FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ## Product Vision

-Let's connect through our app, add your interests and efficiently connect with people with identical interests and network online.
+We want to make networking in the ever more common online conferences easier.
+Users select a conference they're attending and can see other attendees with similar interests to theirs.
+Once two profiles match, they can share contact information.
+With Meetix, connections are easier and more meaningful than ever.

 ---

 ## Elevator Pitch

+Online conferences provide us the chance to hear from speakers anywhere in the world without getting yourself off the couch.
+However, networking is a victim here.
+In these circumstances, there aren't many opportunities to reach out to business leaders or potential employers.
+To make this easier for you,  Meetix  allows you to match with other conference users with similar interests, making networking one tap away
+So let's connect through our app, add your interests and efficiently connect with people with identical interests and network online.

 ---